hashkat/hashkat/docs/input.md

   20
 ```

-Agents correspond to Twitter users on the network.
-The *initial_agents* are therefore the initial Twitter users you will have at the start of the simulation.
+Agents correspond to users in the social network.
+The *initial_agents* are therefore the initial users you will have at the start of the simulation.
 As we can see, in the above case, this value is 20.

 #### Max Agents